skranz/RTutor/vignettes/An RTutor Problem Set as Bachelor or Master Thesis.md

 ```
 Of course, once the user has seen the code.
 You could ask him to write the full plot command next time.

-### Use compute blocks if you ask for computations in several steps
-### Not yet implemented

-Maybe at some point you want to ask a more complex computation from the user instead of just a single line of code.
-In this case consider using a compute block that is designed to give sensible hints for students.

-### If you have a hard task put it in an own exercise and / or be generous with your hints

-Even if overall the goal is that the problem set is not too hard to solve.
-You may want to add one or two more tricky exercises.
-Then make sure that you put them in an extra exercise, which can be solved optionally.
-Otherwise be very generous with the hint, e.g. provide the solution in your hint.

-### Except you have a very good reason, don't let the user write unelegant, complicated code if you know a nicer way.
+## Don't let the user write unelegant, complicated code if you know a nicer way (or your supervisor tells you a more elegant way)

 Sometimes you think it could be a good idea that the user first uses a complicated way to solve problem and you only later tell how she can solve it more elegantly.
 Typically this not such a good idea and it is better to skip the inelegant solution and immediately start with the elegant solution.

+## Code lines not longer than 80 characters

+In order for the code chunks being nicely displayed in the HTML version of RTutor, please
+avoid lines of codes that are longer than 80 characters.
+You can add manual line breaks in
+your R code.

-## Recommended packages and functions
+# Part 4: Recommended packages and functions

 This sections gives recommendations for packages and functions you should use for common tasks in your problem sets.

-### Regressions
+## Regressions

-#### present regression results: stargazer
+### present regression results: stargazer

 The package `stargazer` contains the function `stargazer` that allows to show regression results as nice HTML tables similar to the tables shown in scientific articles.
 The package `texreg` contains similar functions, but seem a bit less powerful and not compatible with as large a set of regression models.

 That function `showreg` in my package `regtools` is a wrapper to `texreg` or `stagazer` and also allows to show robust standard errors (not clustered ones) in a simple fashion (see below).

-#### basic regression functions
+### basic regression functions

 The base R functions `lm` and `glm` allow linear regressions and generalized linear models, including Tobit and probit regressions.
 But there are many specialized functions and packages for other sorts of regressions, e.g.